farhan5248/demingdriventesting/about.md

 To be clear this is like the [Java Parser API](https://javaparser.org/) I use to generate Java code automatically.
 Through this API, you could extract whichever data you wanted to transform it into whatever you wanted from all of the tests written by all of the testers in the entire team for every component they tested.
 It also ensured that the language used to describe the business domain was mapped to the system that was being tested.

-# How I'm trying to share the knowledge

-While helping the team learn, I found that instead of giving cold hard facts and principles, I communicated better with stories.
-In this site, I'm attempting to explain some principles that I applied to those teams by recounting some of my experiences.
-I'm putting as much of my knowledge that I've accumulated so far using models for coding/testing in these repos as examples that I'll reference in the stories.
-Hopefully this makes it easier for someone else who's interested in doing similar things.

-I'm actually listening to The Goal by Eliyahu M. Goldratt for inspiration.
-I'm starting with the QA portion of my story but there's also the dev portion.
-That is, what made me think of joining a QA team when my own team did TDD/BDD and had a CICD pipeline and fully automated deployments to production; why wasn't that enough?

-# Where all the documentation is

-This is a work in progress so I'll be updating it daily/weekly.
-In general the documentation is divided up as so:
-1. **Prezi**: To understand the context within which I've used these tools and frameworks, I created this [Prezi presentation](https://prezi.com/view/yNpSiGMbioX8lNp5tS2q/).
-2. **farhan5248.github.io**: The stories of how the team transformed are here.
-I'm working to move the Prezi content to it and include references to example code in the Git repos.
-3. **GitHub Repo README**: This intro and how to build and run the plug-ins.
-4. **GitHub Repo Wiki**: Explanations about why I designed things the way I did, roadmap of stuff that's left to implement and notes on how to create/modify the code for first time Xtext or Maven plug-in developers.
-5. **GitHub Repo sheep-dog-qa**: This has the usage notes on how the plug-ins work.
-It's both the test cases and user manual.
-I wanted it to be an example of living documentation.